rduivenvoorde/sectorplot/SectorPlot/help/source/index.rst

 ..  image:: img/settings.png

 There you have to give (and test) passwords for database and web services.
-These can be found in Cal-net wiki.
+These can be found in Cal-net wiki (in the referencelist in the modelmakers space).

 Use it
 ------